 For a child of school-going age, always remind them to take vision breaks.
 They should take a short break (close their eyes or look away for 10 to 15 seconds), after every half an hour of near work.

 The Health Promotion Board (HPB) in Singapore also provides eye screening for children yearly from the age of 5 onwards.
 Children who are found to have vision problems are referred for further assessment.

 If you suspect that your child has a vision problem or do not want to wait for the screening provided by HPB, please take your child to an optician or an eye doctor for an assessment.

 Are there any treatments that can stop myopia from progressing?

 The only strong clinical evidence of a method that can help reduce the increase in myopia is to use Atropine eye drops in the eye.

 This special eye drop has been in use in children in Singapore since 2000 to treat myopia.

-In a five-year trial o Atropine which started in 2006, researchers in Singapore found that this dosage of atropine was effective in slowing myopia progression by about 60% over a two year period with very little side effects.
+In a five-year trial of Atropine which started in 2006, researchers in Singapore found that this dosage of atropine was effective in slowing myopia progression by about 60% over a two-year period with very few side effects.

 ⇒ Related Read: Curb Your Child’s Myopia Progression with HOYA MiYOSMART Lens